Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

-The different software modules described above that are used to collect alerts, generate source catalogs, and generate the observation schedules (start and end time plus azimuthal pointing for observation of each scheduled source), are incorporated in a GitLab distribution.
-We developed a command line interface and a graphical user interface to create a software package accessible for a variety of users.
-Installation and usage are described in more detail in~\ref{app:intallation} and \ref{app:usage}.

-When running NuTS, a directory is created using the path and name specified in the configuration file.
-This directory contains a log file with all information about the run, together with results and figures.
-Results are stored in json files and consist of lists of all events, observable events and scheduled events, with the format described in \ref{app:data-format}.
-Concerning figures, every module includes a set of optional visualizations, that include: \begin{itemize} \item sky maps of the payload trajectory and the observation window as illustrated in figure~\ref{fig:DetectorTrajectory}, \item sky maps in Galactic or equatorial coordinates showing the observable portion of the sky and potentially overlaying all or a subset of sources from the source catalog (for instance only observable sources, or only scheduled sources) as illustrated in figure~\ref{fig:SkyMap}, \item weighted time as a function of azimuthal pointing for given gravitational wave events, as illustrated in figure~\ref{fig:GWresult}, \item trajectories of sources in the payload frame superimposed with the detector FOV and coincident observations, as illustrated in figure~\ref{fig:Trajectories}, \item successive observation windows for a full flight path overlapped with Sun and Moon observability constraints, as illustrated in figure~\ref{fig:Obs_window_SB}, \item cumulated observation times for observable and scheduled sources for a full flight path, for each priority ranking or for all sources, as illustrated in figures~\ref{fig:Obs_time_SB} and \ref{fig:Obs_time_SB_strat34}. \end{itemize} To create a specific figure when running NuTS, its name needs to be given in the configuration file.
+Every module includes a set of optional visualizations, that include: \begin{itemize} \item sky maps of the payload trajectory and the observation window as illustrated in figure~\ref{fig:DetectorTrajectory}, \item sky maps in Galactic or equatorial coordinates showing the observable portion of the sky and potentially overlaying all or a subset of sources from the source catalog (for instance only observable sources, or only scheduled sources) as illustrated in figure~\ref{fig:SkyMap}, \item weighted time as a function of azimuthal pointing for given gravitational wave events, as illustrated in figure~\ref{fig:GWresult}, \item trajectories of sources in the payload frame superimposed with the detector FOV and coincident observations, as illustrated in figure~\ref{fig:Trajectories}, \item successive observation windows for a full flight path overlapped with Sun and Moon observability constraints, as illustrated in figure~\ref{fig:Obs_window_SB}, \item cumulated observation times for observable and scheduled sources for a full flight path, for each priority ranking or for all sources, as illustrated in figures~\ref{fig:Obs_time_SB} and \ref{fig:Obs_time_SB_strat34}. \end{itemize} To create a specific figure when running NuTS, its name needs to be given in the configuration file.
 However, figure names are not initialized by default in the configuration file and need to be added by the user.
 The full list of default figure names is given in the online documentation.